ADEPT IP | Patent & Trade Mark Attorneys

 The patentability search is designed to search for any prior disclosure of your invention which may prevent you from obtaining a valid patent due to lack of novelty and/or inventiveness.
 The patentability search involves conducting a search of various international patent databases and an internet-based search to search for any relevant prior art.

-The freedom to operate search is designed to search for published patent applications and granted patents in a specific country whose claims could potentially be infringed upon commercialisation of your invention.
+The freedom-to-operate search is designed to search for published patent applications and granted patents in a specific country whose claims could potentially be infringed upon commercialisation of your invention.
 Freedom to operate searches are conducted where there are concerns regarding the use of an invention and where products are being imported in a country where patent rights may exist.

-A state of the art search provides valuable information on current technology relevant to the invention and can be used to identify potential competitors and/or commercial partners.
+A state-of-the-art search provides valuable information on current technology relevant to the invention and can be used to identify potential competitors and/or commercial partners.

 A competitor search is a name-based search used to determine if a particular individual or organisation has any patent applications or granted patents.